 It is now time to turn around and head back to Reykjavik but not before hitting some more southern coast attractions along the way.

 » Remember since this is only a 7 day itinerary, it does not leave the opportunity to head all around the Ring Road in Iceland.
-If you had more time for your trip, you could continue to loop the entire country.
+If you had more time for your trip, you could continue to loop all of Iceland.

 The first stop will be back closer to Vik at Dyrholaey, which is the large peninsula with its well known arch.
 You can walk around to different view points and get a look at the waves crashing nearby.